 What are the four weeks of advent how are they like the fruit of the Spirit?

-This time of year, the word ‘advent’ is everywhere.
+This time of year, the word ‘Advent’ is everywhere.
 In addition, you can purchase advent calendars that allow you to countdown the days to Christmas.
-I used to buy cardboard ones with 25 little doors and chocolate candies inside for my children.
-They would open a little door each night to eat a small piece of chocolate.
-In all honesty, we were counting down the days until they could open their Christmas presents.
-Consequently, I don’t think the tradition had anything to do with what the Christian advent truly means.
+I recently bought boxes with 25 little doors and chocolate candies for my grandchildren.
+They will open a little door each night, eat a small piece of chocolate, and anticipate Christmas coming.
+In all honesty, they are counting down the days until they can open their Christmas presents.
+Consequently, I don’t think the tradition had anything to do with what the Christian Advent truly means.

 As a young child, I remember unpacking purple and pink candles with a wreath on a table.
-However, I thought of it as another Christmas decoration as a child.
-I knew my mom called it the advent wreath, but I do not remember celebrating the advent or learning the purpose of each candle.
+However, as a child, I considered it another Christmas decoration.
+I knew my mom called it the advent wreath.
+But, we rarely used it, and I have yet to learn the purpose of each candle.

-Today, I hear about Bible studies and sermon series for the advent season.
+I hear about Bible studies and sermon series for the Advent season today.
 I sometimes participate in them.
 However, I mostly spend this time of year, like everyone else, shopping, decorating, and listening to Christmas carols.
-Therefore, as December begins and the advent season is here, I thought it would be fun to learn more about this tradition and how it intertwines with the fruit of the Spirit.
+Therefore, as December begins and the Advent season is here, it would be fun to learn more about this tradition and how it intertwines with the fruit of the Spirit.

 Advent is a term from the Latin word adventus, which means coming.
 The dictionary defines advent as “the coming of a notable person or event.”
-Originally advent was thought by Christians to anticipate Christ’s second coming, not the first when he was born on Christmas.
+Originally, Advent was Christians’ way of anticipating Christ’s second coming, not the first, when he was born on Christmas.

 There are a few different descriptions of the four candles and what each stands for.
-Some list them as hope, peace, joy, then love.
+Some list them as hope, peace, joy, and love.
 Another listed hope, peace, and then love before joy.
 Likewise, a third description of the candles was hope, faith, joy, then peace.
 Each word references a part of the Christmas story.
-In addition, these same words are included in the fruit of the Spirit.
-Therefore, since Little Pot is a fruit-bearing vessel like us, we will examine these words about the advent season.
-Each week will discuss a different candle.
+In addition, these exact words are included in the fruit of the Spirit.
+Therefore, since Little Pot is a fruit-bearing vessel like us, we will examine these words about the Advent season.
+Each week, we will discuss a different candle.

 The first candle – HOPE